Overview

 Materials include:

-• Makeblock mBot robots with programmable movement and sensor-based navigation
+• Makeblock mBot robots

-• Obstacle course station components
+• Obstacle course materials

 These materials allow the workshop to be used for recurring Regency Robotics events and adapted for implementation at additional library locations.